 —The STA affiliated with the non-AP MLD that is associated with the AP attempts to receive a Beacon frame or a Probe Response frame from the AP before transmitting a frame to the AP.

-—Any STA affiliated with the non-AP MLD attempts to send a Probe Request frame to its associated AP soliciting information of the AP before the STA affiliated with the non-AP MLD that is associated with the AP intends to transmit a frame other than a Probe Request frame to the AP.
+—Any STA affiliated with the non-AP MLD attempts to send a Probe Request frame to its associated AP soliciting information of the AP before the STA affiliated with the non-AP MLD that is associated with the AP intends to transmit a frame other than a Probe Request frame to the AP

+Except that if the value in the BSS Parameter Change Count subfield is equal to the most recently received value recorded by the non-AP MLD for that AP + 1 and if there is a Per-STA Profile subelement for that AP in the Link Info field of the Multi-Link element, no further action is needed from the non-AP MLD.

 Note-the Probe Request frame can be either ML probe request or a Probe Request frame that is not ML probe request.